google/bumble/docs/mkdocs/src/platforms/android.md

 To connect a virtual controller to the Android Bluetooth stack, use the bumble `android-emulator` transport in `controller` mode.
 For example, using the default gRPC port, the transport name would be: `android-emulator:mode=controller`.

-!!! example "connecting the Android emulator to the first USB Bluetooth dongle, using the `hci_bridge` application"
+!!! example "Connect the Android emulator to the first USB Bluetooth dongle, using the `hci_bridge` application"
     ```shell
     $ bumble-hci-bridge android-emulator:mode=controller usb:0
+    ```

+## Other Tools

+The `show` application that's included with Bumble can be used to parse and pretty-print the HCI packets from an Android HCI "snoop log" (see [this page](https://source.android.com/devices/bluetooth/verifying_debugging) for details on how to obtain HCI snoop logs from an Android device).
+Use the `--format snoop` option to specify that the file is in that specific format.

+!!! example "Analyze an Android HCI snoop log file"
+    ```shell
+    $ bumble-show --format snoop btsnoop_hci.log
     ```